 - Litigated numerous OSHA matters in OSHRC and federal court of appeals proceedings, including industrial death cases, failure to abate and enforcement actions.

-- Conducted multidisciplinary (OSHA, environmental, criminal) defense, including, in one case, a seven-and-a-half-month trial, of companies and individual managers facing criminal and civil sanctions incidental to alleged federal and state law non-compliance.
+- Conducted multidisciplinary (OSHA, environmental, criminal) defense, including, in one case, a seven-and-a-half month trial of companies and their individual managers facing criminal and civil sanctions incidental to alleged federal and state law noncompliance.